karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-06-17, Tuesday

-* 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+* 1.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Added an `IAccountsResource.selectOrCreateAuthToken()` method for it to use.

+### 2014-06-18, Wednesday

+* 0.25h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * May have finished the first-pass implementation.
+Didn't test it at all, though.